quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 during the handshake (see {{Section 12.2 of QUIC-TRANSPORT}}).
 However, neither QUIC nor UDP themselves provide an explicit mechanism to track this behaviour.
-To make it possible for implementations to track coalescing across QUIC packet-level and UDP datagram-level qlog events, can use the optional `datagram_payload_checksum` field.
-It carries a 32-bit CRC32c value that is calculated on the UDP user payload as described in {{Section 11.3 of !RFC9868}}.
+To make it possible for implementations to track coalescing across QUIC packet-level and UDP datagram-level qlog events, the optional `datagram_payload_checksum` field is defined.
+It carries a 32-bit CRC32c value that is calculated on the UDP user data payload as described in {{Section 11.3 of !RFC9868}}.

 # Security and Privacy Considerations